 “In my youth,” Father William replied to his son,

 But, now that I’m perfectly sure I have none,

 Why, I do it again and again.”

 There are a number of things to note within these stanzas, including the bizarre nature of the relationship between “Father William” and “his son.”
 The name of the “Father” was given within the “son[‘s]” dialogue, which indicates that he addressed the “old[er]” man by this name.
 This situation would hint that “Father” was a title rather than a relationship.
 However, in Line Two, this “young[er]” fellow was noted as “Father William[‘s]” “son.”
 Perhaps both “Father” and “son” were but titles that express a relationship different than genetics, or there was a genetic connection that was treated in a more formal manner than a typical, casual attitude—thus the reference of “Father William.”
-There is no clear answer to this aspect of the poem, which begins a confusing structure.
+There is no clear answer to this aspect of ‘You Are Old, Father William’, which begins a confusing structure.